-Road in Delhi to be named after Bodofa Upendra Nath Brahma, says Amit Saha
+Assam: Road in Delhi to be named after Bodofa Upendra Nath Brahma, says Amit Saha

-Guwahati: Union Home Minister Amit Saha on Sunday declared that the ministry will name a road in Delhi in the name of Bodofa Upendra Nath Brahma, and in the first week of April 2025, in the presence of Assam Chief Minister Himanta Biswa Sarma, it will come into place, he said.
+Guwahati: Union Home Minister Amit Saha on Sunday declared that the Centre will name a road in Delhi in the name of Bodofa Upendra Nath Brahma.

 Speaking at the 57th Annual Conference of the All Bodo Students Union (ABSU) in Kokrajhar, Union Home Minister Amit Shah said that peace has prevailed in the Bodoland Territorial Region (BTR), after the Bodo Peace Accord.